 Glomalin secreted from arbuscular mycorrhizal fungi (see aggregates above) contains as much as 40% carbon, representing about a third of carbon storage in soils worldwide.
 In addition, higher CO2 levels appear to stimulate fungi to produce more glomalin.

 Soils in England and Wales store 2.4 billion tonnes of carbon, of which 58% is in the top 30 cm of soil (Defra 2011).
-The conversion of grassland to arable cropland was the largest contributor to soil carbon losses from land use change in the UK between 1990 and 2000 (Ostle et al 2009).
+The conversion of grassland to arable cropland was the largest contributor to soil carbon losses from land use change in the UK between 1990 and 2000 (Ostle et al 2009), but careful management practices applied to arable soils can help reverse this decline, and restore ecosystem functioning.

 Young plant growth & health

-A benefit from the combined functioning of a biologically healthy soil is that young plants have a better chance of establishing and enjoying vigorous, productive growth with little or no chemical inputs due to the access to macronutrients and trace minerals from the bacteria-fungi-plant interrelationships.
+A benefit from the combined functioning of a biologically healthy soil is that young plants have a better chance of establishing and enjoying vigorous, productive growth with reduced chemical inputs due to the access to macronutrients, trace minerals and plant growth promoting factors from the bacteria-fungi-plant interrelationships.
 Access to optimal moisture levels is also more likely in carbon rich, spongy soil, with healthy aggregates and fungal transportation.

 Mitigates/Remedies soil compaction